belsonna/belonasonna-github.io/pages/Contact.md

 ### General Bio
 <p align="justify">

-Belona is a PhD student at the Australian National University, where my research focuses on formal methods, explainable AI, and AI ethics.
-I develop frameworks based on abductive explanations to audit proxy discrimination, unfairness, and privacy leakage in AI decision-making, with applications in high-stakes domains such as healthcare.
-Beyond research, I am the Founder and Co-lead of Bel’s AI Initiative, which delivers bilingual (English–French) AI outreach programs in Central Africa, focusing on rural and underrepresented communities.
-My work has been recognized among the Top 40 Under 40 African AI Achievers, 100 Brilliant Women in AI Ethics™ (2022), and 80 African Women Advancing Artificial Intelligence in Africa and Worldwide.
+Belona is a PhD Candidate at the Australian National University, where my research focuses on **formal methods, explainable AI, and AI ethics**.
+I develop frameworks based on **abductive explanations** to audit proxy discrimination, unfairness, and privacy leakage in AI decision-making, with applications in high-stakes domains such as healthcare.
+Beyond research, I am the **Founder and Co-lead of Bel’s AI Initiative**, which delivers bilingual (English–French) AI outreach programs in Central Africa, focusing on rural and underrepresented communities.
+My work has been recognized among the Top **40 Under 40 African AI Achievers, 100 Brilliant Women in AI Ethics™ (2022), and 80 African Women Advancing Artificial Intelligence in Africa and Worldwide**.
 </p>